 Prime Rib, New Zealand Rack of Lamb, Lemon Caper Halibut, Filet Mignon, Seafood Pasta, wonderful smoky Spinach amp; Bacon Salad and Lobster Tail are just a few of the specialties offered at the Coyote Creek Steakhouse. (www.coyotecreekrs.com)

 In general prices are reasonable, appetizers around 9.00, and keep in mind the portion size allows for sharing.
 Sandwiches such as the Philly Cheese Steak or Buffalo Burger will run between 9 to 10.00, but oh so worth each bite(!), and could be shared for a romantic luncheon.
-Average Entrees are around 25.00, but the delicious Steak Kabobs with bell pepper, onion and mushrooms with your choice of sauce is only 13.00, so there is a good price range for any budget.
+Average Entrees are around 25.00, but the delicious Steak Kabobs with bell pepper, onion and mushrooms with your choice of sauce is only 13.00, so there is a good price range for any budget, even if you are just registering a Wyoming business.

 Rock Springs Wyoming has stolen my heart.
 This town is well worth the stop-over when traveling out west on Wyoming Interstate 80.